the best cookware has

 cooking, plan to buy extra pieces to supplement your cookware set.

 many are you cooking for?
-If you have a large family or regularly cook for guests, you'll need bigger pots.
-By
+If you have a large family or regularly cook for guests, you'll need

-lids.
+four lids.
 Be sure you fully understand what's included.

 What kind of cooktop do you have?
-For a smoothtop electric
+For a smoothtop electric range,

-(If you're not sure about a pan's construction, you can test it by sticking a
+you're not sure about a pan's construction, you can test it by sticking a

 magnet to the bottom.)
 We discuss this topic further in the introduction to this report.

 much time are you willing to spend on cleanup?
 Nonstick pans are generally easier

 carefully to make sure your cookware can be safely cleaned this way.
 Be aware

-that regardless of claims, dishwasher use can shorten the life of non-stick
+that, regardless of claims, dishwasher use can shorten the life of non-stick